saychelsea11/Finance_And_Covid_Tracking_Dashboard/README.md

 **2/3/22**
 - **Added booster shot data**: Added booster shot information part of the vaccination section.
 Removed total shots delivered information.

+**3/5/22**
+- **Updated treasury rates URL**: Added the new URL for extracting the treasury rates.
+Made some minor changes to the code to adjust to the new XML format for the rates table.